-‘Grey’s Anatomy’ Spoilers: Will ‘Japril The Sequel Set A Reunion?
+‘Grey’s Anatomy’ Spoilers: Will ‘Japril The Sequel’ Set A Reunion?

-Grey’s Anatomy spoilers are here and to the delight of some Grey’s fans, the upcoming episode will be Jackson and April centric.
-If you’ve been watching the series, you know sometimes Shonda Rhimes like to do themed episodes (or bottled-episodes) to focus on a particular character’s point of view or arc, since the cast is so enormous.
+Grey’s Anatomy spoilers are here, and to the delight of some Grey’s fans, the upcoming episode will be Jackson- and April-centric.
+If you’ve been watching the series, you know sometimes Shonda Rhimes like to do themed episodes (or bottled episodes) to focus on a particular character’s point of view or arc, since the cast is so enormous.

 Last year Grey’s Anatomy decided to air their first couple-centric episode, Japril.
 It was such an event that they called it “Japril The Movie.”
-The episode was well received that Grey’s writers decided to make a sequel for the current season.
+The episode was so well received that Grey’s writers decided to make a sequel for the current season.
 The first Jackson and April reveal was a full hour about the history of their relationship.

 — Sarah Drew (@sarahdrew) March 15, 2017

 Fans were able to see what their friendship blossomed into before they stepped foot into the old hallways of Seattle Grace hospital.
-Now that we know their past and present journeys that brought them together, and ultimately split them apart, what can fans expect for the sequel?
+Now that viewers know their past and present journeys that brought them together — and ultimately split them apart — what can fans expect for the sequel?

-Well according to Grey’s Anatomy spoilers from TVLine, actress Sarah Drew revealed that April does something huge for Jackson “out of love.”
+According to Grey’s Anatomy spoilers from TV Line, actress Sarah Drew revealed that April does something huge for Jackson “out of love.”
 The two embark on a work-related trip to Montana, and it’s there that Jackson reunites with his long lost father.
 He’s in a bit of a predicament these days.

-In the last episode, we saw him rage against his mother for taking the hospital’s resident program away from his step-father Dr. Webber.
+In the last episode, fans saw him rage against his mother for taking the hospital’s resident program away from his stepfather Dr. Webber.
 He very rarely agrees with his mother despite the huge legacy their last name carries in the medical world.
-It was hinted that Jackson’s fury at his mother, and his reluctance to connect, has more to do with the absence of his father, who he might share more in common with.
+It was hinted that Jackson’s fury at his mother, and his reluctance to connect, has more to do with the absence of his father, with whom he might share more in common.

 You don't want to miss tonight's episode. @iJesseWilliams work is exceptional in it!! @GreysABC #japril #JaprilTheSequel #greysanatomy pic.twitter.com/I7mgmCuxDy